INSIGNEO/pFIRE/doc/cli_quickstart.rst

 ShIRT Compatibility
 -------------------

-pFIRE is designed to be compatible with ShIRT both algorithmically and practially.
+pFIRE is designed to be compatible with ShIRT both algorithmically and practically.
 Therefore we provide a way to use pFIRE as a drop in replacement for ``ShIRT Register`` in existing workflows.
 If the executable is invoked with the name `shirt` or `pfire-shirt` (either by renaming or using a symlink) then pFIRE will interpret command line input using the ShIRT syntax.
 In this mode the